Note: The Snapshot report is only available to Flow Enterprise Server users. All others should use our new Check-in report.

 Here are some examples of how that feedback might be presented:

-- An engineer might be churning at an unusually high rate relative to the team, so #5 may be relevant (Develop a clear implementation path before starting work).
-However, if they are also checking in abnormally large commits, they would receive the higher-priority #4 Break large work items into pieces.
+- An engineer might rework at an unusually high rate relative to the team, so Develop a clear implementation path before starting work may be relevant.
+However, if they are also checking in abnormally large commits, they would receive the higher-priority Break large work items into pieces.

-As a result, anyone who is under 3 days per week will hit this feedback in the waterfall logic, regardless of the team average.
+As a result, anyone committing code less than three days per week receives this feedback in the waterfall logic, regardless of the team average.